JWSTGiantPlanets/variability-whitepapers/README.md

 Whitepapers due 8 Sept.
 2023
 * [STScI info webpage](https://outerspace.stsci.edu/display/HPR/Long-term+variability+monitoring+strategies+for+HST+and+JWST)
 * [STScI survey](https://docs.google.com/forms/d/e/1FAIpQLSfFCd4vY4QP0mOkACwScC-CHawrUPBDIXr8PGbOeAWZvsrlPQ/viewform)
-* [LPSC abstract template](https://www.hou.usra.edu/meetings/templates/abstract_templates.shtml) (but any format is fine)

 Collection of white papers planned for submission to the Working Group: Long-term variability monitoring strategies for HST and JWST.
-Add your whitepaper to this repository if you want to share thoughts, request comments, or request cosigners.
-The number/identity of cosigners on any individual whitepaper probably does not strongly affect its impact, but it helps people documennt their participation/interest.
-We hope that by coordinating our efforts, we will reduce duplication that the Working Group will have to deal with.

-### Format
-Whitepapers are supposed to be one page, but at the Town Hall, Working Group co-chair Saurabh Jha said "one page plus figures and references."
-Here is a suggested format:
-* Page 1: Title, lead author, text.
-* Page 2+: References, Figures, Co-signers and co-authors.
+These are the final/submitted versions of the whitepapers.